sysgears/selenium-automation-bundle/docs/fundamentals/UI Testing/UI Testing Concept.md

 To cut long story short, UI testing takes too much time and efforts of a QA specialist.
 With Selenium Automation Bundle, however, testing the user interface is made simple (or so we think).

 But how can we automate UI testing and make regression testing a breeze?
-AI, although developing at a fast pace, still can't be helpful for regression testing.
+Artificial Intelligence (AI), although developing at a fast pace, still can't be helpful for regression testing.
 AI won't be able to decide whether the layout changes are valid or not, and whether the application's _Look & Feel_ is positive.

 There are ways to improve the workflow when testing the user interface.
 One approach is to write specifications using a dedicated framework.
 But we don't think that it's really efficient and convenient to support yet another codebase.